Coffee Jelly (コーヒーゼリー)

-- Sugar – The cream poured on top is quite sweet, so you don’t need to add a ton of sugar to the coffee jelly, but I recommend adding a little, or the blocks of jelly will taste a little bland.
-I used granulated sugar because I wanted the jelly to be as translucent as possible, but you can use any sweetener you like.
+- Sugar - The cream poured on top is quite sweet, so you don't need to add a ton of sugar to the coffee jelly, but I recommend adding a little, or the blocks of jelly will taste a little bland.
+I used granulated sugar in my Coffee Jelly recipe because I wanted the jelly to be as translucent as possible, but you can use any sweetener you like.

 - Cream - I usually drink my coffee black, but for this dish, the cream is essential.
 For me, this is what transforms blocks of solidified coffee into a dessert.
 I recommend using a cream with the highest butterfat content you can find (I used one that was 47%).
 If you want to make this plant-based, you can replace this with sweetened coconut cream.

 - Sweetened Condensed Milk - Most recipes just call for adding sugar to the cream, but I like sweetening my cream with sweetened condensed milk.
 This gives it a wonderful milky flavor that takes this to the next level.
 If you can't find it or want to make this vegan-friendly, you can just use some sugar instead.